GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### What Object IDentifiers (OIDs) Are Specified For PIV-I?

-There is no Card Authentication extended key usage (EKU) OID defined specifically for PIV-I.  PIV-I Card Authentication certificates must assert the PIV Card Authentication EKU OID **`id-PIV-cardAuth`** in the EKU extension to specify that the public key is used to authenticate the PIV-I card rather than the PIV-I cardholder. <br /><br />
+No Card Authentication extended key usage (EKU) OID is defined specifically for PIV-I.  PIV-I Card Authentication certificates must assert the PIV Card Authentication EKU OID **`id-PIV-cardAuth`** in the EKU extension to specify that the public key is used to authenticate the PIV-I card rather than the PIV-I cardholder. <br /><br />
 The table below shows the OIDs defined specifically for PIV-I:
 <br />